 Setting a budget is easy, but sticking to it can sometimes be harder than you think.
 Try to plan a realistic budget for the financial year, and build enough of a reserve to give you some protection against the unexpected.
 It is definitely worth investing in accounting software to help you keep track of your business finances, and help you understand your financing needs more clearly.

 As your business grows you may feel it is time to take on new staff.
 However, hiring and training costs can make this an unappealing prospect.
-Why not consider recruiting additional staff on a self- employed basis where possible and make any new positions permanent at a later stage when you are sure of your position.
+WConsider hiring additional staff on a self-employment basis.
+Also, make any new positions permanent at a later stage when you they prove to be fit.

 What is the value of your unpaid invoices?
 Imagine the sort of cash injection you could put into your business if you were able to cash in on your unpaid invoices straight away?
-You can with Invoice Finance.
+You can get all these benefits by availing invoice finance.

 So why not consider factoring?
 It can give you and immediate cash payment of up to 90% of the value of your invoices, and our lenders will even handle the credit control process for you, meaning you can further reduce your admin costs.
 Alternatively, you might want to consider Invoice Discounting, which works in a similar way to Factoring, but allows you to manage your own credit control process.